Sign Up To Receive Updates

 Don’t be fooled by recent City Council votes on sidewalks.
 Five foot wide sidewalks are still the standard with street reconstruction.
-The stand-alone sidewalks have been shelved but the funds have not been redirected to other projects like new streets … Continue reading
+The stand-alone sidewalks have been shelved but the funds have not been redirected by City Council to other projects … Continue reading

 State of the City presentation on February 4th, then Council Votes 6 to 1 To Proceed With Spruce/Fifth St Project on the 18th

 NOTE: The State of the City Powerpoint presentation from February 4, 2019, can be found at the end of this article.
 Despite the large number of speakers at recent City Council meetings who opposed the Spruce/Fifth St project as planned, … Continue reading

 Welcome to Bellaire in the first decade of the twenty first century.
 From 9/11/2001 to Bellaire’s Centennial year of 2008.
 A new city manager, new parks, more bonds for streets, drainage and sidewalks, aquatics centers and municipal facilities.
 Zoning changes, … Continue reading